-Since these needles reach so deep, there is bound to be at least some discomfort during the time of your tattoo.
-If there is a visible bruise on your skin’s top layer, that discomfort is amplified, and the tattooing process is even more painful.
+Since these needles reach so deep, you are destined to feel at least some discomfort during the time of the tattooing process.
+If there is a visible bruise on your skin’s top layer, that discomfort is amplified, and the process is even more painful.

 It is extremely common to bleed slightly while the artist is tattooing your skin.
 However, if you have a bruise, you are likely to bleed more because the damaged blood cells under your skin are already irritated from the impact that led to the bruising.